manuel-aguiar/42_webserv/Webserv/ServerConfig/README.md

 ## Classes
   - ServerConfig
     - The `ServerConfig` is responsible for parsing the configuration file and preparing the server blocks for the webserver.
-  - ServerBlocks
+  - ServerBlock
-    - Each `ServerBlocks` contains configuration data specific to a single server, including details such as the server's host, root directory, error page settings, locations etc...
+    - Each `ServerBlock` contains configuration data specific to a single server, including details such as the server's host, root directory, error page settings, locations etc...
+  - ServerLocation
+    - Contains data for a `location`, more about it below.

 ## Configuration File Rules

 - **Indentation**: Indentation is not required and is ignored during parsing.
 - **Comments**: Lines starting with `#` are considered comments and are ignored during parsing.
 - **Semicolons**: A semicolon at the end of a line is optional but may be used.
+- All directives must be on a new line, even if inside brackets.

 ## Configuration Directives